Where are the songs of Spring? (You might well ask.)

 Don’t be confused by postures that look crass.

 O brazen libertine, whose farouche moue

 Not even Blanche DuBois could swoon and stew

 Carnival barker, breathy ingénue,

 Not to be rude or boorishly ungallant,

-I must say: Leave the stage; you have no talent.
+I must say, “Thumbs down; you have got no talent.”

 What honeyed words shall we say of Melania?

 That she’s a sylph in bondage to Silenus?